Unit 1 – Changing Awareness of Crime. This includes types of crime, reported and unreported crime, crime statistics and media portrayal of crime.

 Unit 4 – Crime and Punishment.
 This includes formal and informal control, the criminal justice system and types of punishment.

 These will typically include visits to the Magistrates and Crown Courts in Sheffield, the Galleries of Justice in Nottingham and possibly a prison.
 Forensics teams, the Police Service and the Probation Service will be invited into college to help with the application of the subject to real world scenarios.

 Travel costs of our day visits, as outlined above.

-Unit 1 and 3 are tested using controlled assignments (coursework, 50% of overall marks).
+Unit 1 and 3 are tested using controlled assignments (coursework in exam conditions, 8 hours, 50% of overall marks).